DosX-dev/ASM-Guard/README.md

 # ```Attention!
 It is not a malicious file cryptor.
 Do not use it to encrypt malicious code - there will be no fewer detections.```

+## What is?!
+ASM Guard is a packer utility for compressing and complicating reversing compiled native code (native files), protecting resources, adding DRM, and packing into an optimized software loader.
+Its main purpose is to protect programs from static analysis (determining the framework/programming language or libraries used) and reading the machine code of the program through packing and mutations of the executable file.
+It will not stop a truly experienced reverser, but it will make it difficult to analyze it superficially or prevent an attempt to introduce malicious code.

 ### Features:
  * Instruction compression
  * Fake import of WinAPI functions